A Finnish Cultural Institution

-We have a high tolerance for silence – you can witness this in any form of public transportation or any similar gathering place.
+We have a high tolerance for silence – you probably witness this when using public transportation or at any similar public gathering place.

 Finns do not generally have a great need for small talk.
 Do not be put out by this, because nearly everybody speaks good English and the overall willingness to help tourists is great.

 A Finnish sauna is a heated room where people gather on wooden benches to enjoy the warmth of 70 to 150 degrees Celsius.
 Traditionally, this is done completely in the buff, but if you’re bashful it’s ok for you to wear a bath suit or towel.